14sudharsan/MacAddress/README.md

   3.signup in https://macaddress.io and get the apikey to used in program to generate the output.

-# Overview :
+# Usage
-This tool aims to obtain the necessary details about the mac address from https://macaddress.io

-Step 1 Git clone this repository
+Step 1  clone this repo

 git clone https://github.com/14sudharsan/MacAddress.git

 Step 2 Invoke the following command to execute wrapper script  with the